Vertical Divider

 The suspension of national Israel from the covenant plan of God and their dispersion into the Gentile nations of the world introduced the Gentile Age.
 Fundamentally, it is distinguished by Gentile dominion over Jerusalem (cf. Daniel 2:31-45; 7:1-27; 8:1-26, in which Daniel discusses successive Gentile kingdoms ruling over Jerusalem until the return of Christ).
 Jesus referred to the Gentile Age as the “times of the Gentiles.”
 (Luke 21:24)

 The Gentile Age was initiated with the destruction of the first Jewish temple and the forced removal of the southern kingdom of Judah from Jerusalem in 586 B.C.
 It will conclude when the “fullness of the Gentiles has come in.”
 (Romans 11:25) The “fullness of the Gentiles” refers to a predetermined time in the future when God will have sufficiently repopulated His kingdom with the elect from among the Gentile nations.
 It will be completed immediately before the Second Coming of Christ.
-The Gentile Age addresses two groups.
-It is inclusive of Gentiles, both individually and collectively.
-The divine purpose for the Gentile Age is twofold.
-First, it provides sufficient time for national Israel to endure its appointed judgment.
-Second, the Gentile Age was designed to permit the rapid expansion and repopulation of the kingdom of God by the inclusion of the elect from among the Gentile nations of the world.
+The Gentile Age has consisted of two stages.
+The first stage was inclusive of the repopulation of the kingdom of God by the addition of individual Gentiles.
+In contrast, the second stage of the Gentile Age is the Church Age.
+It was designed to permit a more rapid repopulation of the kingdom through the exponential multiplication of the elect from the Gentile nations of the world.
+The Gentile Age was initiated for some important reasons.
+It not only has provided sufficient time for national Israel to endure its appointed judgment but allowed for the ongoing vindication of the divine nature and repopulation of the divine kingdom.
 Individual Gentiles The Gentile Age began immediately after the Israelite Age, more than 600 years before the New Testament church was established on earth.
 During its early stage, God redeemed Gentiles on an individual basis.
 The precedent had already existed for the redemption of individual Gentiles.
 Two examples in the Old Testament era included the Ninevites and Rahab the harlot.
-Similar to every other age, they were redeemed by faith alone. |
+Like every other age, they were redeemed by faith alone. |

 Vertical Divider